How to Clean Your Guinea Pig’s Grease Gland

 Author: Kellie Hayden

-One of the less fun tasks a guinea pig pet parent is faced with is caring for their pet’s skin and coat…and this can be a particularly dirty job.
 In this blog post, we’ll cover one of the less glamorous, yet essential, tasks of keeping your guinea pig clean: cleaning their grease gland.

 What is a Guinea Pig Grease Gland?

-The grease gland is what a guinea pig uses to scent mark their territory.
-It is located at the end of their spine, about where a tail would be if they had one.
-The gland secretes a thick, oily substance which turns into a gum-like consistency as it dries.
+Guinea pigs use their grease gland to scent mark their territory.
+It is located at the end of their spine on their backside, about where a tail would be if they had one.
+This gland secretes a thick, oily substance which turns into a gum-like consistency as it dries.
 The secretions tend to dry on the fur and skin surrounding the gland.
-If not properly cared for, this can matt the fur on their behind; over time, this matted fur will collect shed skin, hay pieces, and other unhygienic debris.
-This understandably becomes uncomfortable for your pet!
-Cleaning their grease gland can help relieve the skin irritation and tension that occurs when fur is matted and can also help prevent potential infections.

 Does My Female Guinea Pig Have a Grease Gland?

 While boars (males) may have more active grease glands and therefore may need to be cleaned more often, female guinea pigs also have grease glands.
 You might not need to clean a female guinea pig’s grease gland as much as you would with a male, but this is not always the case.
 Grease gland production is a hormonally-driven process.
-If a female is intact or particularly dominant, or if there are intact males nearby, this can mean that a female might have a more active grease gland.
+If a female is intact or particularly dominant, or if there are intact males nearby, a female might have a more active grease gland.

 How Often Should I Clean My Guinea Pig’s Grease Gland?